hariharsubramanyam/url_shortener/README.md

 This is a simple app I'll use to teach a recitation on Node for MIT's Software Studio class.

-The app includes (in less than 150 lines of code):
+The app includes:

 1. A client and server
 2. A command line tool for getting and setting the URL mappings.
 3. Logic for persisting the mappings to a file
-4. Generating random short names for URLs
+4. Logic for generating random short names for URLs

 # Usage